-Barclays launched their Pingit mobile payment app back in 2013, the app allowed you to send money to your friends and family through your mobile device.
+Barclays launched their Pingit mobile payment app back in 2013.
+The app allowed users to send money to friends and family through their mobile devices, making financial transactions more convenient and accessible.

 Darren Foulds, Director of Barclays Mobile Banking and Pingit said: “We are always on the lookout for new and exciting ways to make people’s lives easier and customer feedback plays a big part in how we chose to further develop our apps.